Aylesbury Canal Society

 The Aylesbury Canal Society is a waterway society on the Grand Union Canal, Buckinghamshire, England.
 The society was launched in 1971 to promote the use of the Aylesbury Arm, and to run moorings leased from British Waterways.

 Aylesbury Basin was sold by British Waterways to Aylesbury Vale District Council in 2007.
-However, Aylesbury Canal Society hold the lease until 2018.
+However, Aylesbury Canal Society held the lease until 2018.

 In August 2013 Aylesbury Canal Society moved to a purpose built basin, Circus Field Basin HP20 1AP.
 The new site has a Dry and Wet dock for boat blacking, painting and maintenance along with a meeting/function room with bar and dance floor..

 Aylesbury Arm Canal

 Construction of the 6.25 mile Aylesbury canal from Marsworth on the Grand Junction (now Grand Union) Canal into Aylesbury started in 1811.
 It opened in 1814 and was used for the transport of agricultural produce and coal.
 Its profitability was undermined by the development of the railways from the 1840s.